MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/vendor-rebates.md

 ![Purchase agreement](media/purchase-agreement.PNG)

-On the **Vendor rebate agreements** page, you can view details about the negotiated conditions of a vendor agreement:
+On the **Vendor rebate agreements** page, you can view details about the negotiated conditions of a vendor agreement.

+The agreement's header specifies the general conditions that qualify a company for rebates.
+For example, the header information might specify that vendor A grants a rebate when product X is bought in a quantity of Y.

 -   In the **Cumulate purchase by** field, you can set the calculation of the rebate claim.
 The amount can be set to depend on a period (of week, month, year, lifetime or a customized period). **Invoice** indicates that a rebate claim will be determined every time that a purchase order line is invoiced.